Work Not Requiring a Permit

 - Carports (open on at least two sides), parking pads, and greenhouses accessory to a single-family or two-family dwelling

 - Agricultural buildings used to store agricultural products, horticultural products and/or farm animals.
-Structures containing habitable spaces; spaces used to process, treat or package agricultural products; and/or a spaces occupied by the general public shall require a building permit
+Structures containing habitable spaces; spaces used to process, treat or package agricultural products; and/or a spaces occupied by the general public shall require a review by PLI

 - Oil derricks